Akihiko-Fuji/Akihiko-Fuji/README.md

 # Hi, I'm Akihiko Fujita 👋

-I am a manufacturing engineer and system builder based in Japan.
+I am a manufacturing engineer, systems builder, and practical problem solver from Japan.
-I design and implement practical tools for real factory operations, especially in production processes, logistics, traceability, and shop-floor digitalization.

-My work often spans the full lifecycle:
+My work sits at the intersection of **manufacturing**, **workflow redesign**, and **digital implementation**.
-**concept planning, process design, hardware evaluation, coding, deployment, and operation support**.
+In many cases, it is closely aligned with **Business Process Re-engineering (BPR)**:
+I do not just improve isolated tools — I redesign workflows, information flow, operations, and supporting systems as a connected whole.

+I enjoy building systems that are not only technically functional, but also genuinely useful on the factory floor.

 ---

-## What I Do
+## What I Work On

-### Factory Systems & Digital Transformation
+### Factory Systems & Workflow Redesign
 I design, build, and operate practical systems for manufacturing sites, including:

-- **MES / shop-floor data collection systems** for capturing human work performance, not only machine data
+- **MES and shop-floor data collection systems**
-- **Work instruction printing systems** optimized for work efficiency and material minimization
+- **Human-work tracking systems**, not just machine monitoring
-- **Error-prevention systems** to reduce human mistakes in materials and work procedures
+- **Error-prevention systems** for materials and work procedures
 - **Warehouse and inventory systems** using **QR codes** and **RFID**
+- **Work instruction printing systems** optimized for efficiency and material minimization
-- **Order support tools**, internal web tools, and small utility systems
+- **Internal support tools**, data utilities, and visualization apps built with **Python** and **Streamlit**
-- **Data visualization with Streamlit**

-I am also a member of the **ENAA Smart Factory Research Group**.
+My role often spans the full lifecycle:

+**problem discovery → process redesign → system design → hardware evaluation → coding → deployment → operational support**

+That is one reason why I describe my work as strongly connected to **BPR in real manufacturing environments**.

 ### Engineering Background
-My background includes:
+I have experience in:

 - production equipment selection
 - machinery installation
 - line construction
+- process design
-- logistics planning and operation
+- logistics planning and operations
-- process design and continuous improvement
+- continuous improvement in manufacturing environments

-I have particular experience with **roll-to-roll equipment** and manufacturing process re-engineering.
+I also have particular experience with **roll-to-roll equipment** and production engineering.

-### Beyond Software
-My work is not limited to software.
-I also enjoy building and evaluating systems from a practical engineering perspective, including hardware, devices, tooling, and field operation.
+### Research & Professional Community
+I am a member of the **ENAA Smart Factory Research Group**, where I stay engaged with broader discussions around manufacturing digitalization and smart factory practices.

 ---